Atari 2600

 Stella Programming Guide (PDF): The official Atari 2600 (Stella) programming manual from Atari.

-Changing Atari VCS Graphics - The Easy Way (PDF): An article by Adam Trionfo
+Changing Atari VCS Graphics - The Easy Way by Adam Trionfo

 Development Software